Planar graphs with the maximum number of induced 4-cycles or 5-cycles: Introduction

 In this paper all graphs are simple, and we use the following standard graph theoretic notation.
 For a graph $G$ we write $V(G)$ and $E(G)$ for the vertex and edge sets of $G$ respectively.
 For a vertex $v$ of a graph $G$ we write $N_G(v)$ for the set of neighbours of $v$ in $G$, also called the neighbourhood of $v$ in $G$, and $d_G(v)$ for the degree of $v$ in $G$.
 In both cases we drop the subscript if the graph in question is clear.
 For a graph $G$ and a set $S\subseteq V(G)$, we write $G[S]$ for the induced subgraph of $G$ with vertex set $S$, and $G-S$ for the induced subgraph with vertex set $V(G)\setminus S$.
 We write $K_{a,b}$ for the complete bipartite graph with parts of size $a$ and $b$, and we write $C_k$ for the $k$-cycle graph.

 In Section \ref{4-cycle section} we prove Theorem \ref{4-cycles} after stating and proving two preliminary lemmas.
-Section \ref{5-cycles section} contains the proof of Theorem \ref{5-cycles}, which is broken down into three small preliminary lemmas and two larger lemmas, the proofs of which contain the bulk of the work in proving the theorem.
+Section \ref{5-cycles section} contains the proof of Theorem \ref{5-cycles}, which is broken down into three small preliminary lemmas and two larger lemmas which are proved in Sections \ref{key lemma 1 sect} and \ref{key lemma 2 sect} respectively.
+The proofs of these two lemmas contain the bulk of the work in proving the theorem.
 One of these proofs involves some repetitive case checking, which is handled in Appendix \ref{appendix}.